- Why a K-8 School?

 Student work will be exhibited throughout the year in our gallery, located in the hallway of the theatre building.
-All grades display the spring semester’s artwork at the annual BPC Art Fair in late May/early June.
-This is an event that includes opportunities for children to also make art and craft projects at the fair to take home.
-Prospective parents are encouraged to attend.
+All grades display the spring semester’s artwork at the annual BPC Art Exhibit in late May/early June.

-The Gardening Program is an extension of the Science Program and plays a key role in providing a hands-on practical laboratory for many subjects in Science as well as art, literature and history.
-All students participate in the garden by planting and harvesting.
-They also turn and sift the compost, make signs, and learn how to propagate plants.
-The Garden is mainly located behind the Fourth and Fifth Grade classrooms.
-All students have two hours of gardening per month in the “Outdoor Classroom.”
-Each class begins with students recording the date, weather, temperature and rainfall in the class garden journal.
+All students have at least one hour of gardening per month in the “outdoor classroom.”
+Each class begins with students recording the date, weather, temperature, and rainfall in the class garden journal.
 The students have an opportunity to observe the ecosystems in the garden, and they learn to recognize the cycle of regeneration that exists in nature.
-The activities of the classes are always dictated by the garden; we do what needs to be done depending on the season.
+The activities of each class are always dictated by the garden; we do what needs to be done depending on the season.

-Our library program supports and promotes student reading and a life-long love of books.
-All students will be exposed to literature through story telling, book talks, and author readings.
-Books will be celebrated and when possible introduced through a variety of methods.
+Our library program supports and promotes student reading and a lifelong love of books.
+All students will be exposed to literature through storytelling, book talks, and author readings.
+Books will be celebrated and introduced through a variety of methods.
 Students will cover a wide range of genres in fiction and non-fiction to help them discover the kinds of books they love to read.
-Author birthdays are celebrated every month, including a review of the authors’ literature.
+Author birthdays are celebrated every month, including reviews of the authors’ literature.

 Our library is an inviting place where reading and information literacy is honored.
-In addition to regular class visits to the library, students may choose to visit the library during lunchtime for private reading, extra story time, individual research assistance, and even just talking one-on-one with the librarian about a favorite book.
+In addition to regular class visits to the library, students may choose to visit the library during lunchtime for private reading, extra story time, individual research assistance, or even just talking one-on-one with the librarians about a favorite book.

-Problems that students solve are carefully crafted and they often come from children’s everyday lives.
-Students often work with a partner or in a small group setting where they can explore problems and craft solutions together.
-As a class, we discuss alternative strategies, and look for different solutions in an environment where it is safe to take risks.
-Problems are often ”open ended,” meaning that there is not only one correct answer.
-A goal is not to teach how to solve this or that kind of problem, but to foster a deep conceptual understanding of essential mathematical ideas and strategies.
+Math problems are carefully crafted for students’ age and skill levels, and many of them come from children’s everyday lives.
+Students often work with a partner or in a small group setting, where they can explore problems and find solutions together.
+As a class, the students discuss alternative strategies and look for different solutions in an environment where it is safe to take risks.
+Problems are often “open-ended,” meaning that there may be more than one correct answer.
+The goal is to foster a deep conceptual understanding of essential mathematical ideas and strategies.

 Numbers are abstract for young children.
-Using manipulatives such as pattern blocks, teddy bears and scales helps young mathematicians get a better understanding of numbers and other mathematical concepts.
-As students get older, they start replacing concrete objects with models (e.g. drawings, graphs, tables, open number lines, function machines).
-With a use of models and carefully picked math puzzles and problems, students are introduced to some big algebraic ideas (e.g. variables, functions) and the door to abstract mathematics is starting to open for them.
-This is a big and important step for the students in the Lower School.
+Using manipulatives such as pattern blocks, teddy bears, and scales helps young mathematicians achieve a better understanding of numbers and other mathematical concepts.
+As students get older, we replace concrete objects with models (e.g. drawings, graphs, tables, open number lines, and function machines).
+With the use of models and carefully chosen math puzzles and problems, students are introduced to some big algebraic ideas (e.g. variables, and functions) and the door to abstract mathematics begins to open for them.
+This is a big and important step for students in the Lower School.

 Kindergarten through Third Grade